Consistent Bayesian causal discovery for structural equation models with equal error variances: Introduction

-Notably, a series of recent work has demonstrated that the exact DAG, rather than its Markov equivalence class, can be uniquely identified from observational data under {\it additional} distributional assumptions.
-For example, if the causal relationships are represented by some structural equation model \citep{bollen1989structural}, then unique recovery of the DAG is possible when the structural equation model (SEM) is linear with all errors being non-Gaussian \citep{shimizu2006linear}.
-Curiously, if the errors have {\it equal variance}, Gaussian or not, then exact identification is again possible \citep{peters2014identifiability, chen2019causal} -- this setting is the primary focus of this paper.
-Specifically, under this equal-variance assumption, we prove in Theorem 1 that the {\it sum} of the {\it minimum expected squared errors} from linearly regressing each variable on its parents is minimized by any supergraph of the true data-generating DAG.
-Key to establishing this result is a regression formulation for the diagonal entries of the Cholesky factorization of a covariance matrix \citep{pourahmadi2007cholesky}.
-Theorem \ref{thm:key_result} has important implications towards Bayesian structure learning.
-Specifically, under a working Gaussian structural equation model with equal error variances, and assuming independent g-priors on each set of regression coefficients, the marginal likelihood for each DAG involves an empirical version of the sum of least-squared errors.
-Consequently, our key observation is utilized to establish posterior DAG selection consistency in Theorem \ref{thm:post_const}, contributing to a growing body of literature \citep{cao2019posterior, lee2019minimax,zhou2023complexity,chaudhuri2025consistent} on this topic.
+Specifically, under this equal-variance assumption, it has been established \citep{loh2014high, aragam2015learning} that the {\it sum} of the {\it minimum expected squared errors} from linearly regressing each variable on its parents is minimized by any supergraph of the true data-generating DAG.
+We provide an alternative proof technique, where the key to establishing this result, namely Theorem \ref{thm:key_result}, lies in a regression formulation for the diagonal entries of the Cholesky factorization of a covariance matrix \citep{pourahmadi2007cholesky}.
+Theorem \ref{thm:key_result} has important implications which we carefully employ towards proposing our Bayesian structure learning method.
+Precisely, under a working Gaussian structural equation model with equal error variances, and assuming independent $g$-priors on each set of SEM coefficients, the marginal likelihood for each DAG involves an empirical version of the sum of least-squared errors.
+Consequently, the key result is utilized to establish posterior DAG selection consistency in Theorem \ref{thm:post_const}, contributing to a growing body of literature \citep{cao2019posterior, lee2019minimax,zhou2023complexity,chaudhuri2025consistent} on this topic.
+The results are further illustrated with simulation studies.